Medical Reviewer

 How Does Tramadol Work?

-Additionally, tramadol inhibits the reuptake of serotonin and norepinephrine in the brain, enhancing their effects.
-These dual mechanisms of action contribute to tramadol’s properties, making it effective in relieving moderate to moderately severe pain.
+Additionally, tramadol inhibits serotonin and norepinephrine reuptake in the brain, enhancing their effects.
+These dual mechanisms of action contribute to tramadol’s properties, effectively relieving moderate to moderately severe pain.

 What is Tramadol Withdrawal Like?